 What is Virtualization?

-- Reduce IT costs through simplified management console
+- Reduce IT costs through a simplified management console.

-- Build up business continuity through improved disaster recovery solutions
+- Boost business continuity through improved disaster recovery solutions.